Is American Access Good for Auto Insurance?

-Collision Coverage: Collision coverage covers the cost of repairing or replacing your vehicle after a collision with another vehicle or object.
+Collision Coverage: Collision coverage covers repairing or replacing your vehicle after a collision with another vehicle or object.

-Rental Reimbursement Coverage: Rental reimbursement coverage compensates you for the cost of renting a vehicle if your ordinary vehicle cannot be driven because of a covered event.
+Rental Reimbursement Coverage: Rental reimbursement coverage compensates you for renting a vehicle if your ordinary vehicle cannot be driven because of a covered event.

 What Makes American Access Auto Insurance Unique?